Skip to main content

 Now let us check the VPA recommendations, you should run kubectl get vpa to get all the available VPA deployments.

-then run kubectl describe vpa VPANAME, example kubectl describe vpa flyon-vpa-test and here is the outputs from mine.
+then run kubectl describe vpa VPANAME, example kubectl describe vpa flyon-vpa-test and here are the outputs from mine.

 Vertical Pod Autoscaler resource quotas estimation